oneji/oneji/README.md

 # Hello there 👋, I'm Tim!

-- 🤓 I'm Full-stack web developer
+- 🤓 I'm Frontend developer
-- 💬 Let's talk about Software Architecture, JavaScript, Development Patterns, Frontend and Backend
+- 💬 Let's talk about Software Architecture, JavaScript, Development Patterns and Frontend
 - 🏆 Programming as a lifestyle.
 - Originally from **Dushanbe**